-I am a Lecturer in Criminology and Criminal Justice and I teach across a range of undergraduate modules at the University of Portsmouth.
-My research expertise is in policing (both public and private forms), race and ethnicity and nightlife.
+I am a Lecturer in Criminology and Criminal Justice and I teach across a range of undergraduate and masters modules at the University of Portsmouth.
+My research expertise is in critical policing studies, race and ethnicity and nightlife.

 I joined the University of Portsmouth in January 2020, after working as a Research Associate on a British Academy research funded project alongside Dr James Esson, Loughborough University.
 This project explores the strategies employed by the state, the third sector, HEIs and international organisations to monitor international students in the UK.
-Prior to this, I worked as a Visiting Lecturer at the University of Westminster whilst undertaking my PhD thesis.
+Prior to this, I was employed as a Visiting Lecturer at the University of Westminster whilst undertaking my PhD thesis.
 I have a PhD (passed with no corrections), an MA in Criminology (awarded Distinction) and a BA in Criminology and Social Policy (First Class Honours, Bill Jenkins Prize for top student in Social Policy) from the University of Kent.
 I am a trained police analyst with knowledge of: problem and suspect profiling, GiS for spatial analysis and network analysis.
 I am a voluntary member of the Strategic Independent Assessment Group for Hampshire Constabulary.